ansible-lockdown/Windows-2022-STIG/README.md

 uses:

 - ansible-core 2.12
-- ansible collections - pulls in the latest version based on requirements file
+- ansible collections - pulls in the latest version based on the requirements file
 - runs the audit using the devel branch
 - This is an automated test that occurs on pull requests into devel